With over 1000 roof windows in stock, Sterlingbuild is VELUX’s

 and if you are planning a Flat Roof Extension then ECO+ flat glass rooflights

 offers the best value for money.
-Plus we offer FREE next day delivery.
+Plus we offer FREE standard delivery.

 Ethylene Propylene Diene Monomer.
 It doesn’t exactly roll off the tongue does it?
 EPDM, as it’s thankfully better known, is however far more easily rolled onto a roof.